 Health insurance companies use the prior authorization or pre-approval process to verify that a certain drug, procedure, or service is medically necessary BEFORE it is done (or the prescription is filled).
-This is extremely important for people to know, especially people being treated for cancer.
-If the service is done before the insurance plan approves it, you could be responsible for full cost, with the insurer paying nothing.
+This is extremely important to know, especially for people being treated for cancer.
+If the procedure is done or the drug prescribed before the insurance plan approves it, you could be responsible for the full cost, with the insurer paying nothing.

 Prior authorization is often used with expensive prescription drugs.
 It means that your doctor must explain that the drug is medically necessary before the insurance company will cover it.
-The company may want you to use a different medicine or try a different one before they will approve the one your doctor prescribes.
-If there is reason to believe that the company’s preferred drug either wouldn’t work or wouldn’t be safe for you, you can appeal their decision.
+The company may want you to use a different medicine before they will approve the one your doctor prescribes.
+They may also limit how much of the drug you can have, or how many refills.
+If there is reason to believe that the company’s preferred drug or approved quantity either wouldn’t work or wouldn’t be safe for you, you can appeal their decision.
 See If Your Health Insurance Claim Is Denied.

 You might also need to get pre-authorization before you go outside your network for care.
-Under most plans, members must use only the services of certain providers and institutions that have contracts with the plan.
-These plans may require that members choose providers from a particular list or network of providers.
+Under most plans, members must use only the services of certain providers or networks of providers and institutions that have contracts with the plan.

-You can appeal these decisions just as you would a claim denial.
-You might get the health plan to reverse their previous decision.
+Check with the insurance company about how you can appeal these decisions just as you would a claim denial.
+You might get the plan to reverse their previous decision.

 Along with the American Cancer Society, other sources of information and support are listed below.